Spatial Mode Encoding for Quantum Key Distribution: From Hundreds to Thousands of Modes: Discussion

 \section{Discussion}

 In conclusion, we have demonstrated a proof-of-concept experimental realization of high-dimensional QKD using position–momentum entangled photons.
 We achieved a maximum photon information efficiency of 5.07 bits per photon with 90 spatial modes and a maximum raw bit rate of 0.9\,kb/s with 361 modes.
-Our theoretical model, in good agreement with the experimental results, predicts that with next-generation superconducting nanowire array cameras, photon efficiencies of up to 10.9 bits per photon at 2500 spatial modes and bit rates exceeding 3.1\,Mb/s at 5100 spatial modes could be achieved.
+Our theoretical model, in good agreement with the experimental results, predicts that with next-generation superconducting nanowire array cameras and a brighter SPDC source could increase photon efficiencies to approximately 9 bits per photon at 2000 spatial modes and achieve bit rates exceeding 700\,Mb/s at 4400 spatial modes.
+Our results indicate that the implementation of future detectors will potentially allow for spatial-mode encoding to be used as a realistic basis for QKD in real-world systems.
+We expect this performance can potentially be further increased by multiplexing with additional degree of freedom such as polarization and time-bins~\cite{zhong2015photon,TimebinHDQKD}.

+Beyond free-space implementations, spatial-mode QKD could be potentially integrated into fiber-based quantum networks using multimode fibers.
+By combining spatial encoding with time-bin or polarization encoding, the information capacity of the quantum channel can be further increased.
+Realizing this requires compensation techniques to correct for beam distortions in the fiber~\cite{Zhou2021,Abdulaziz2023}, but the combination of multiple degrees of freedom offers a promising route toward ultra-high-dimensional QKD.

 In principle, the approach demonstrated here can be extended to other spatial mode bases, such as Laguerre–Gauss (LG) and Hermite–Gauss (HG) modes, which offer shape-invariant properties and well-established mode-sorting techniques~\cite{PhysRevLett.105.153601,Lavery:12,Larocque:17,fontaine2019laguerre}.
 These modes provide a robust and scalable framework for high-dimensional quantum communication~\cite{Mirhosseini_2015}, but efficient generation and detection in high dimensions are typically more challenging than in the pixel basis.
 Our technique, which leverages entanglement-based projection to prepare high-dimensional modes, could serve as a foundation for rapidly generating and detecting LG and HG modes, potentially overcoming these challenges.
-A comparative study of pixel-based versus analytically defined modes, evaluating channel capacity, error rates, and experimental feasibility, would be valuable for optimizing high-dimensional QKD implementations.
+A comparative study in the future of pixel-based versus analytically defined modes, evaluating channel capacity, error rates, and experimental feasibility, would be valuable for optimizing high-dimensional QKD implementations.

-Beyond free-space implementations, spatial-mode QKD could be potnetially integrated into fiber-based quantum networks using multimode fibers.
-By combining spatial encoding with time-bin or polarization encoding, the information capacity of the quantum channel can be further increased.
-Realizing this requires compensation techniques to correct for beam distortions in the fiber~\cite{Zhou2021,Abdulaziz2023}, but the combination of multiple degrees of freedom offers a promising route toward ultra-high-dimensional QKD.